tejaswini972/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab00_ValidateLabEnvironment.md

 2. Select the **Edit** button.
 You will open the Contoso environment in the **Power Platform admin center.**

 4. From the list of available Dynamics 365 apps, select **Marketing**.

 5. Spend a few minutes exploring the application.

+### Task 3 : Upload marketing content

+1. From the left side menu of the Marketing app, navigate to **Files** in the Marketing Content section and click the **+ Upload** button to open the upload files window.
+Add the below mentioned 10 image files.

+    -   briefcase.png

+    -   contosologo.png

+    -   facebook.png

+    -   flood.png

+    -   heroemail.jpg

+    -   heropage.jpg

+    -   linkedin.png

+    -   safebox.png

+    -   travel.png

+    -   twitter.png

+1. While the upload window is open, click on **Add keywords**  which is under the contosologo image file to add the keywords **logo** and **contoso**.

+1. Since this is a new system, keywords will need to be created instead of selected.

+     -   To create a new record, click on **+New Record** then select **keywords** under **Select a record type to create**, give name as **logo** and click on **Save and Close**.
+The created record will be selected automatically.
+     -   Repeat the same process to create one more record **contoso**.
+When you’re done adding keywords, click on **Upload**.

+1. Ensure 10 images files uploaded.Using the search bar, type **con** and hit enter and ensure the Contoso logo appears in the search results.